profounddark/dh-lostempire/campaign-frame.md

 ### Explorers of Terra Incognita

 You are explorers discovering an unknown world.
-Nobody from the Old World (as far as you know) has set foot in this region in countless generations.
+Nobody from the Old World (as far as you know) has set foot in this region.
 Exploring this long lost world is an important part of why your character is on this journey.
-Even if they were not the first person to jump up and volunteer to explore this new realm, it should still hold some wonder.
+Even if they were not the first person to jump up and volunteer to explore this new realm, exploration should still be a main motivation.

 ### Settlers Far From Home